OISF/suricata/doc/userguide/configuration/exception-policies.rst

 ::

+   # Define a common behavior for all exception policies.
-   # In IPS mode, the default is drop-packet/drop-flow.
-To fallback to old
+   # In IPS mode, the default is drop-flow.
+For cases when that's not possible, the
+   # engine will fall to drop-packet.
+To fallback to old behavior (setting each of
-   # behavior (setting each of them individually, or ignoring all), set this
+   # them individually, or ignoring all), set this to ignore.
-   # to ignore.
    # All values available for exception policies can be used, and there is one
-   # extra option: auto - which means drop-packet/drop-flow in IPS mode and
+   # extra option: auto - which means drop-flow or drop-packet (as explained above)
-   # ignore in IDS mode).
-   # Exception policy values are: drop-packet, drop-flow, reject, bypass,
+   # in IPS mode, and ignore in IDS mode.
+Exception policy values are: drop-packet,
-   # pass-packet, pass-flow, ignore (disable).
+   # drop-flow, reject, bypass, pass-packet, pass-flow, ignore (disable).
    exception-policy: auto

 This value will be overwritten by specific exception policies whose settings are